Crowd Sourced Bathymetry

 Don't be dismayed if you see this - track points being skipped and going over land.
 All the points are there, just not all are displayed unless you zoom in closely.

-Tap or click on the track of interest (blue X) and this text box will appear
+Tap or click on the track of interest (blue X) and this text box will appear.
+If a plus sign is next to Crowdsourced Bathymetry, click on the plus sign to see the individual files..

 Enter your email address and tap on Submit Request